adioshun/gitBook_KalmanFilter/article/KalmanFilterbasics.md

 기본 3가지 구성 요소 `Kalman filter in its most basic form consists of 3 steps. `
-- A) Predict — Based on previous knowledge of a vehicle position and kinematic equations, we predict what should be the position of vehicle after time t+1.
+- Predict — Based on previous knowledge of a vehicle position and kinematic equations, we predict what should be the position of vehicle after time t+1.
-- B) Measurement — Get readings from sensor regarding position of vehicle and compare it with Prediction
+- Measurement — Get readings from sensor regarding position of vehicle and compare it with Prediction
-- C) Update — Update our knowledge about position (or state) of vehicle based on our prediction and sensor readings.
+- Update — Update our knowledge about position (or state) of vehicle based on our prediction and sensor readings.

 여러 변형들 `All variants of Kalman filter are just different variants of above 3 steps, depending upon `
 - different Kinematic equations you want to use and
 - different kind of sensor reading which you want to incorporate in algorithm.

-차량 추적을 예로 각 단계들을 설명 하겠다.

 ### 1.1 Predict

 #### A. Input & kinematic equations

-기본적 속도, 거리, 시간 정보로 공식 세움 `Using basic equations of velocity, distance and time, we know that if position of my vehicle at time t is at x location, then at time t+1 the vehicle will be at location x + ((t + 1) — t) * v, where v is velocity of vehicle. `
+- 기본적 속도, 거리, 시간 정보로 공식 세움 `Using basic equations of velocity, distance and time, we know that if position of my vehicle at time t is at x location, then at time t+1 the vehicle will be at location x + ((t + 1) — t) * v, where v is velocity of vehicle. `
-- x + ((t + 1) — t) * v

-가속도 정보를 알고 있으면 이를 고려함 `Digging in further, if we have acceleration value available with us, we can add it to above equation and update new position of vehicle to x + ((t + 1) — t) * v + 0.5 * a * ((t + 1) — t)2. `
+- 가속도 정보를 알고 있으면 이를 고려함 `Digging in further, if we have acceleration value available with us, we can add it to above equation and update new position of vehicle to x + ((t + 1) — t) * v + 0.5 * a * ((t + 1) — t)2. `
-- x + ((t + 1) — t) * v + 0.5 * a * ((t + 1) — t)2

 공식 : Formalizing above equations, lets denote current state of vehicle,
 - which consists of its current location and velocity as a vector x.